-We think the confident people are more likely to be right we place our trust in the but just because someone and is confident about their judgment doesn’t make them accurate, they are just more likely to be like the rest of the crowd.
+We think the confident people are more likely to be right and we place our trust in, but just because someone is confident about their judgment doesn’t make them accurate, they are just more likely to be like the rest of the crowd.
 We can be overconfident in our own judgments as well and that can also cause the wisdom of crowds to fail.

 We tend to undervalue that information from other people

 Casual gamblers still picked the favorites and they picked the favorites even when they were warned about that bias.
 Gamblers just like picking favorites probably because of a combination of two effects we’ve discussed in this course: a preference for betting on things are more familiar and the ease with which they can envision the favorite winning compared to the underdog.

 Systematic biases like this one can reduce or eliminate any advantage of crowds and crowds fail when people ignore them.
 In many of our decisions we have the opportunity to collect information from other people but we tend to undervalue that information.

 Adjusting judgement based on advice